Menu

 Himematsutake

-This one of the best mushroom adaptogens originally came from Brazil but came to use in China and Japan to help with diabetes, liver disease, hepatitis, high cholesterol, and other health conditions.
+This one of the best mushroom adaptogens originally came from Brazil but came to be used in China and Japan to help with diabetes, liver disease, hepatitis, high cholesterol, and other health conditions.

 Research shows the polysaccharides in these mushrooms contain properties that fight cancers, work on reducing tumors, and fight viruses.
 In addition, they serve to boost immune system functioning.